 Martin Luther coined a phrase, Simul Justus Et Peccador: "simultaneously a saint and a sinner."
-"Thus a Christian person is righteous and a sinner at the same time, holy and profane, an enemy of God and a child of God."67 Our justification, our salvation by grace, our being made righteous before God, has been legally accomplished yet the sin nature still resides inside of us.
+"Thus a Christian person is righteous and a sinner at the same time, holy and profane, an enemy of God and a child of God."
+Our justification, our salvation by grace, our being made righteous before God, has been legally accomplished - yet the sin nature still resides inside of us.
 We will battle the flesh until we get to our glorious consummation.
 Author Brennan Manning said it this way: "I am a bundle of paradoxes.
-I believe and I doubt, I hope and get discouraged, I love and I hate, I feel bad about feeling good, I feel guilty about not feeling guilty.
-I am trusting and suspicious.
-I am honest and I still play games.
-Aristotle
+I believe and I doubt, I hope and get discouraged, I love and I hate, I feel bad

-63 The Greek tense of "baptize" in 1 Cor 12:13 indicates an unrepeated experience.
+&lt;sup>63 The Greek tense of "baptize" in 1 Cor 12:13 indicates an unrepeated experience.

-64 For more on this important truth, see John Murray, "The Pattern of Sanctification," in Collected Writings of John Murray, 4 vols.
+&lt;sup>64 For more on this important truth, see John Murray, "The Pattern of Sanctification," in Collected Writings of John Murray, 4 vols.
 (Edinburgh: Banner of Truth, 1977), 2:311.

-65 Kevin DeYoung.
+&lt;sup>65 Kevin DeYoung.
 The Hole in our Holiness.
 (Minneapolis: Crossway, 2014), 105.

-66 Charles Ryrie.
+&lt;sup>66 Charles Ryrie.
 Balancing the Christian Life (Chicago: Moody, 1994) 13.

-67 Martin Luther.
+&lt;sup>67 Martin Luther.
 Luther's Works.
 Lectures on Galatians, 1535.
 Vol. 26, J. J. Pelikan, H. C.